amalpmathews2003/NewsApp/README.md

 You can use google translater if you are using Chrome

 Features
--Admin page
+- Admin page
--Filter
+- Filter
--Search
+- Search
--Comment options
+- Comment options